dwar42vo/basic-scanlator/README.md

 # Features

 The script takes a number of arguments, 3 of which are required.
 These are "Source Language", "Target Language" and "Translation Engine".
-Other arguments, such as "Mode", "Font", "Image Format", "Optimizations", "Translation File" and "Quietness" are optional.
+Other arguments, such as "Mode", "Font", "Image Format", "Optimizations" and "Translation File" are optional.
+There are also two other special arguments, "Quietness" (-q) and "Advance Typeset Mode" (-a).
+Quietness is value from 0 (default) to 3.
+The higher the value, the more output will be supressed.
+Advance Typeset Modtries to find the edges of text bubbles and sets the offsets accordingly.

 The valid values for each of these are: